 Written and directed by Jingyi Shao, the movie presents a realistic picture of a teenager grappling with issues that make him question everything around him.
 The film also highlights the immigrant experience and the family’s role in shaping a young mind.
-If you are wondering whether Shao used a real-life story to create this movie, here’s what you need to know.
+If you are wondering whether Shao used a true story to create this movie, here’s what you need to know.

 No, ‘Chang Can Dunk’ is not based on a true story, but writer-director Jingyi Shao drew from his own experiences as a teenager to write this story.
 In a conversation with ScreenRant, Shao revealed that the idea for the story started with an image stuck in his head.
 “It was the scene where Chang is trying to dunk in the snow.
 I’ve been the kid on the court when it’s raining and still trying to get shots up.
 I just kept asking myself, ‘Why does this kid want to dunk so bad?
 Why is this so important to him?’
 And then from there, I was like, Can I make an audience care about something that’s so simple, and maybe not even consequential?” he said.